jeftegoes/AwsOverview/Management & Governance/AWS CloudFormation.md

 ## 2.2.
 Resources

-- Resources are the core of your CloudFormation template (MANDATORY).
+- Resources are the core of your CloudFormation template.
 - They represent the different AWS Components that will be created and configured.
 - Resources are declared and can reference each other.
 - AWS figures out creation, updates and deletes of resources for us.
-- There are over ~224 types of resources.
+- There are over ~700 types of resources.
 - Resource types identifiers are of the form:
-  - `Type: AWS::aws-product-name::data-type-name`
+  - `Type: service-provider::service-name::data-type-name`
   - Example:
     ```
       Resources: